CCBlueX/LiquidLauncher/README.md

 LiquidLauncher is using Tauri and is written in the programming language Rust, so make sure that it is installed properly.
 Instructions can be found on [Rust's website](https://www.rust-lang.org/learn/get-started).
 It also requires NodeJS and yarn.
 1. Clone the repository using `git clone --recurse-submodules https://github.com/CCBlueX/LiquidLauncher`.
 2. Navigate into your local repository folder.
-3. Go to `tauri/tooling/cli/node` and execute the command `yarn && yarn build`, now go back into the root folder.
-4. Execute the command `yarn && yarn build`
+3. Execute the command `yarn && yarn build`
-5. Now you can start the launcher using `npm run tauri dev` or build it by using `npm run tauri build`
+4. Now you can start the launcher using `npm run tauri dev` or build it by using `npm run tauri build`

 ## Contributing

 We appreciate contributions.
 So if you want to support us, feel free to make changes to LiquidLauncher's source code and submit a pull request.